CHILD SAFETY

 Panic is a natural reaction, but it hinders rational action.
 Take a deep breath and follow the steps below.

-Step 2: Remove the Medicine from the Child
+Step 2: Take the Medicine Away from the Child

 Take any remaining medicine out of their mouth.
-Secure the packaging — you will need it.
+Keep the packaging safe — you will need it.

 Step 3: Note the Information